cronvel/kung-fig/doc/KFG.md

 Unknown class/constructor will **throw** an error: for any non-built-in class you use, there **MUST** be a userland constructor.

 <a name="ref.builtin-constructors"></a>
 ### Built-in Classes/Constructors

 * `<Object>`, `<object>`: Object constructor.
-Object are implicit in KFG, there is only one case where this constructor is needed: when we want to create an empty object.
+Object are implicit in KFG, there is only few cases where this constructor is needed: when we want to create an empty object, or when we want to use the Map syntax to actually create Objects.

 * `<Array>`, `<array>`: Array constructor.
 Array are implicit in KFG, there is only one case where this constructor is needed: when we want to create an empty array.

+* `<Map>`, `<map>`: Map constructor.
+Map are implicit in KFG, there is only few cases where this constructor is needed: when we want to create an empty map, or when we want to create a Map out of the Object or Array syntax (which is not recommended).

 * `<TagContainer>`, `<tagContainer>`: TagContainer constructor.
 TagContainer are implicit, there is only one case where this constructor is needed: when we want to create an empty TagContainer.